MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 1. Now that you have downloaded the required onboarding packages use the guidance listed in [onboarding tools and methods](configure-endpoints.md#endpoint-onboarding-tools) for your server.

 2. (Only applicable if you're using a third-party anti-malware solution).
-You'll need to apply the following Microsoft Defender AV passive mode settings.
+You'll need to apply the following Microsoft Defender Antivirus passive mode settings.
 Verify that it was configured correctly:

     1. Set the following registry entry:
        - Path: `HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection`